ServiceStack/servicestack.net/MyApp/_videos/projects/video1.md

 date: 06-07-2021
 ---

-This video shows how ServiceStack templates offer a wide range of options when it comes to using Razor Pages in your .NET application.
+ServiceStack templates provide a wide range of options when it comes to using Razor Pages in your .NET application.
+These templates come with Tailwind, JavaScript Modules/ES Modules, and Vue components already built-in, making it easy to build hybrid apps with both Server-Side Rendering (SSR) and static resources.

-These templates also come with Tailwind, JavaScript Modules/ES Modules, and Vue components all ready to use in a hybrid apps with both Server Side Rendering (SSR) and static resources.
+The templates provide a complete starting point for developers, with pre-built UI components and server-side code that can be easily customized to meet specific project requirements.

 ### Demos
  - https://razor-tailwind.web-templates.io